rnieva/Playing-with-Sensors---Raspberry-Pi/README.md

 - cd /var/www/html/
 - mv index.html index.php
 - sudo nano index.php
-- Copy the code from index.php that you find in this repository
+- Copy the code from index.php that you can find in this repository

 TIPS:
 - Add a new user in MySQL to manage the DB.
 - Change the MySQL config, sudo nano /etc/mysql/my.cnf, alter is bind-address --> 127.0.0.1 anse set up 0.0.0.0 to access from any host
-- Setup a static IP. sudo nano /etc/network/interfaces --> Then change yhis line “iface eth0 inet dhcp” by “iface eth0 inet static“.
+- Setup a static IP. sudo nano /etc/network/interfaces --> Then change this line “iface eth0 inet dhcp” by “iface eth0 inet static“.
 - Add any DNS Service

 -------------------------------------------------------------------